What Is Instructional Design, and Is It for You?

-If you find yourself asking, “What is instructional design?” we don’t blame you.
+If you find yourself asking, “What is instructional design?,” we don’t blame you.
 While the term may be unfamiliar, this expanding field lives at the intersection of technology and education.

 To enter the field of instructional design, you’ll need an instructional design degree (or an instructional design and technology degree), preferably at the master’s level.
-Offered in many on-campus and online college and university environments, an MS in instructional design and technology will teach you not only about how people learn, but about the best, most effective ways to educate them.
+Offered in many on-campus and online college and university environments, an MS in Instructional Design and Technology will teach you not only about how people learn, but about the best, most effective ways to educate them.

 Technology is changing the way we learn, and instructional designers with a master’s in instructional design are leading the charge in this rapidly growing field.

 Here is a sampling of instructional design jobs you may be qualified for with an instructional design and technology degree:

 - Desktop publishing, Web design, or multimedia specialist